Infrastructure Investment 101: What is the Blue Dot Network and How Will it Encourage Investment?

 To encourage more sustainable infrastructure investment, we must reduce initial costs without compromising project quality.
 The Blue Dot Network offers one approach to streamlining the process.

-Founded in 2019 with a combined investment of $60 billion, the Blue Dot Network is a seven-country agreement to certify infrastructure projects meeting agreed-upon standards.
+Founded in 2019, the Blue Dot Network is a seven-country agreement to certify infrastructure projects meeting agreed-upon standards.
 The Network derives 10 core criteria from over 80 existing international standards.
 For example, certification demands that projects minimize environmental degradation and corruption while maximizing benefits to the local community and transparency.

 By effectively prescreening projects, “blue dot” certification, which began at scale in April 2024, lowers barriers to investment.
 Specifically, under the Blue Dot scheme, investors now get a credible signal of a project’s quality without having to carry all the burden of the approval process.
 This is especially important for large capital holders who may not be accustomed to investing in foreign infrastructure, such as pension funds and insurance companies.
 Certification can reassure these investors that projects meet high standards—and promise high returns.